QuickBooks Blog

 • Unique but not hard to spell or pronounce: You don’t want customers guessing what your name says.

-A business bank account can help you track business expenses and take advantage of tax deductions and credits available to small business owners.
-You might consider opening a business bank account when you start making business transactions.
+Your new business will need a business bank account to track business expenses and take advantage of tax deductions and credits available to small business owners.
 If you’re an LLC or corporation, you must have a separate bank account for company finances.

 There are other benefits to opening a business bank account, including: